carlosnet85/carlosnet85/README.md

 ##

-You can mail me at carlos.victornet85@gmail.com or contact me on [Discord](https://discord.com/users/1090773079132749884), regardless if you want me to do some work for you.
+You can mail me at carlos.victornet85@gmail.com, regardless if you want me to do some work for you.
 Have a great day!